-We know different types of HPV.
+We know about different types of HPV.
 Some of them increase cancer risk.
 The virus cannot survive alone for a long time outside the infected cells.
 Therefore, the infection is possible only during prolonged and intimate contact skin-to-skin or mucosa-to-mucosa.
 All kind of sex is at risk for disease.

 Most new HPV infections occur in adolescents and young adults.
-Most sexually active adults have exposed to HPV.
+Most sexually active adults have been exposed to HPV.
 However, new infections can occur with a new sex partner or when the patient has multiple partners.

 After the contact, HPV can live inside the infected cells for months.
 The infection starts silent, and, in most cases, the competent immune system can eliminate the disease without the patient noticing.
 Most HPV infections are transient and asymptomatic and cause no clinical problems.
-In other cases, the virus survives and replicates, causing a wart, which is the typical skin or mucosal abnormality, the only visible sign of the viral infection.
+In other cases, the virus survives and replicates, causing a wart, the typical skin or mucosal abnormality, the only visible sign of the viral infection.

 Men and women have different expressions of the disease.
 In men, they can become visible to the human eye only after several weeks or months.
 They may be small.
 The top of the growths may look like a cauliflower.
-They may occur as a cluster of warts, or just one wart.
-Rarely, however, genital warts can multiply into large groups, in someone with a suppressed immune system.
+They may occur as a cluster of warts or just one wart.
+Rarely, however, genital warts can multiply into large groups in someone with a suppressed immune system.